Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Transport characterization

 \section{Transport characterization}

+To measure the resistance vs temperature $R$($T$) along the two in-plane directions of the films, we employed very elongated Hall bar-like structures, realized by a soft patterning procedure we have developed over years for various cuprate HTS \cite{baghdadi2017study, andersson2020fabrication, charpentier2016hot}.
+The current is applied at the two extremities of the bars, with the two voltage probes positioned 10 squares apart.

+The choice of this geometry is motivated by the high in-plane resistivity anisotropy expected in our films, due to the weak coupling between adjacent CuO$_2$ planes, i.e., along the $c$-axis direction.
+Consequently, the standard Van der Pauw method \cite{philips1958method}, which assumes isotropic resistivity and homogeneous resistivity distribution, cannot be applied.

-We have measured along the two in-plane directions the resistance versus temperature $R$($T$) of films, with thicknesses in the range between 50 and 800 nm, and with doping levels going from the undoped up to the slightly overdoped.
-In the following, we will focus on the results related to 300 nm thick films.
-An overview of the resistivities measured vs temperature along the $b$-axis direction, $R_b$($T$), is shown in Figure \ref{fig:Fig5}(a).
-The curves refer to different dopings and are characterized by rather sharp superconducting transitions and by a normal state resistance, qualitatively following the typical dependence observed in $c$-axis oriented films \cite{arpaia2018probing, arpaia2017transport}.
+We have performed our measurements on samples with thicknesses in the range between 50 and 800 nm, and with doping levels going from the undoped up to the slightly overdoped.
+In the following, we will focus however only on the results related to the 300 nm thick films.
+An overview of the resistivity measurements vs temperature along the $b$-axis direction, $R_b$($T$), are shown in Figures \ref{fig:Fig5}(a)-(b)-(c).

+The curves refer to different doping levels and are characterized by rather sharp superconducting transitions and by a normal state resistance, qualitatively following the typical dependencies observed in $c$-axis oriented films (see Fig. \ref{fig:Fig5}(d)) \cite{barivsic2013universal, arpaia2018probing, arpaia2017transport, wuyts1993influence, sefrioui1999crossover}.
+This refers in particular to the doping dependent crossover temperature $T_{\mathrm{L}}$, inferred by the departure from the linear-in-$T$ behavior of the resistance at high temperature, which appears as a sort of boundary between the unconventional strange metal phase and a region where the material loses low energy electronic excitations (the pseudogap region). { A summary of the parameters extracted for the films of Figure \ref{fig:Fig5} is shown in Table \ref{UDTable}.}

+Figure \ref{fig:Fig7} shows instead the $R$($T$), along both the in-plane directions, of a typical 300 nm thick film, at a doping level ($p \sim 0.09$) where the CuO$_2$ planes - here confined at the nanoscale - have been shown to host both spin \cite{haug2010neutron} and charge density waves \cite{ghiringhelli2012long}.